1840–41 Royal Engineers maps of Palestine, Lebanon and Syria

 The 1840–41 Royal Engineers maps of Palestine, Lebanon and Syria was an early scientific mapping of Palestine (including a detailed mapping of Jerusalem), Lebanon and Syria.

-It represented the second modern, triangulation-based, attempt at surveying Palestine.
+It represented the second modern, triangulation-based attempt at surveying Palestine, following the French Carte de l'Égypte.

 It has occasionally been mislabeled as an Ordnance Survey map; in fact none of the officers worked for the Ordnance Survey, which was a separate organization.
 The Ordnance Survey of Jerusalem, carried out almost 25 years later, was a separate and materially more detailed endeavor.

 Jerusalem map

 The Jerusalem map was printed privately for the Board of Ordnance in August 1841.
-It was published in a reduced form in Alderson's ‘’Professional Papers of the Royal Engineers’’ in 1845, and subsequently as a supplement to the 1849 second edition of George Williams’ The Holy City: Historical, Topographical, and Antiquarian Notices of Jerusalem together with a 130-page memoir on the plan.
+It was published in a reduced form in Alderson's ‘’Professional Papers of the Royal Engineers’’ in 1845, and subsequently as a supplement to the 1849 second edition of Reverend George Williams' The Holy City: Historical, Topographical, and Antiquarian Notices of Jerusalem together with a 130-page memoir on the plan.
 The memoir contained a three-page appendix defending the plan from criticism received from Edward Robinson.

+The map may have been the source of the modern tradition of dividing Jerusalem into four "quarters".
+Matthew Teller writes that this convention may have originated in the 1841 map, or at least George Williams' subsequent labelling of it.